Combined Sewer Overflow (CSO) in Richmond

 Source: Richmond Combined Sewer Overflow (CSO) Water Conditions

 Storing that initial runoff helped the city avoid overwhelming the wastewater treatment plant with too much inflow.
-Some Richmond CSO outfalls discharge sewage less than once/year on average, but others regularly pour a mixture of water and untreated waste into the James River.
+Some Richmond CSO outfalls discharged sewage less than once/year on average, but others regularly poured a mixture of water and untreated waste into the James River.

 CSO6, one of 29 overflow outfalls in Richmond, has a pattern of discharging polluted water at least four times in every month of the year